 By now not only the noble families, but also the bourgeois ones in continuous ascent controlled the trafficking of local products, obviously including balsamic vinegar, which met more and more interest, not only in Italy, but also abroad .
 In fact, the nineteenth-century universal exhibitions are an important showcase for making the product known more and more, which is met with great favor everywhere.

-The ‘900 is then the century of legislative recognition : in 1933 the “centuries-old and characteristic industry” that had established itself in Modena was recognized and in 1965 the rules were defined for the repression of fraud in the preparation and marketing of wines, musts and vinegars, with a Disciplinary that establishes the characteristics of Balsamic Vinegar of Modena.
+The ‘900 is then the century of legislative recognitions: in 1933 the “centuries-old and characteristic industry” that had been established in Modena was recognized, and in 1965 the rules for the repression of fraud in the preparation and marketing of wines, musts, and vinegars were defined, with a Specification which enshrines the characteristics of Balsamic Vinegar of Modena.

 In 1993 the Balsamic Vinegar of Modena Consortium was born, on the initiative of local producers, whose mission is to protect and safeguard the production of this unique product in the world.

 The consortium’s initiatives lead to a series of recognitions at European level, arriving in 2000 to obtain European protection as Traditional Balsamic Vinegar of Modena PDO (Protected Designation of Origin) , and in 2009 the Italian Ministry entrusted the protection of the product to Consortium for the Protection of Traditional Balsamic Vinegar of Modena.